munificent/craftinginterpreters/book/compiling-expressions.md

 ## Design Note: It's Just Parsing

 I'm going to make a claim here that will be unpopular with some compiler and language people.
-It's OK if you disagree with me.
-I learn more from strongly-stated opinions that I disagree with than I do from several pages of qualifiers and equivocation.
-My claim is that *parsing just doesn't matter.*
+It's OK if you don't agree.
+Personally, I learn more from strongly-stated opinions that I disagree with than I do from several pages of qualifiers and equivocation.
+My claim is that *parsing doesn't matter.*

-Over the years, many people in PL, especially academia, have gotten *really* into parsers and taken them very seriously.
-Initially it was the compiler folks, who got into <span name="yacc">compiler-compilers</span>, LALR and other stuff like that.
-The Dragon book, or at least the first half of it, is a long love letter to the wonders of parser generators.
+Over the years, many programming language people, especially in academia, have gotten *really* into parsers and taken them very seriously.
+Initially, it was the compiler folks who got into <span name="yacc">compiler-compilers</span>, LALR and other stuff like that.
+The first half of the Dragon book is a long love letter to the wonders of parser generators.

 <aside name="yacc">

-All of us fall prey to the "when all you have is a hammer, everything looks like a nail," but perhaps none so visibly as compiler people.
-You wouldn't believe the breadth of software problems that miraculously seem to require a new compiler in their solution as soon as you ask a compiler hacker for help.
+All of us suffer from the vice of "when all you have is a hammer, everything looks like a nail", but perhaps none so visibly as compiler people.
+You wouldn't believe the breadth of software problems that miraculously seem to require a new little language in their solution as soon as you ask a compiler hacker for help.

 Yacc and other compiler-compilers are the most delightfully recursive example.
 "Wow, writing compilers is a chore.
 I know, let's write a compiler to write our